Doug McMillon is president and chief executive officer of Walmart Inc.

-From 2006 to February 2009, Doug served as president and chief executive officer of Sam’s Club, an operating segment of Walmart, with sales of more than $46 billion during his tenure.
+From February 2009 to February 2014, Doug served as president and CEO of Walmart International, a fast-growing segment of Walmart’s overall operations, with over 6,100 stores and more than 700,000 associates in 26 countries outside the United States at that time.
+From 2005 to 2009, he served as president and CEO of Sam’s Club, an operating segment of Walmart, with sales of more than $46 billion annually during his tenure.

-Originally from Jonesboro, Ark., Doug graduated from the University of Arkansas in Fayetteville, with a bachelor of science in business administration.
-He received his MBA in finance at the University of Tulsa.
+Originally from Jonesboro, Arkansas, Doug graduated from the University of Arkansas with a bachelor of science in business administration.
+He earned his MBA in finance from the University of Tulsa.